2026-03-01

 Building a Scalable GitHub Actions Platform for a Large-Scale Microservices Architecture

-A practical guide to building an org-level shared GitHub Actions platform covering architecture decisions, security governance, adoption strategy, and the 7 biggest mistakes we made along the way.
+A practical guide to building an org-level shared GitHub Actions platform covering architecture decisions, security governance, adoption strategy, and the 7 most costly mistakes to avoid.

 Abstract

 When CI/CD pipelines grow organically across dozens of repositories, you end up with duplicated YAML, inconsistent security practices, and a constant stream of support requests.
-This post documents how we built an organization-level shared GitHub Actions platform for a large e-commerce platform running around 20 microservices across multiple teams.
-We cover the architecture decisions, security governance model, adoption strategy, and the concrete metrics that resulted: build times dropping from ~45 minutes to ~12 minutes, a 70% reduction in CI-related support tickets, and 85%+ adoption within six months.
-We also share the 7 biggest mistakes we made, because those taught us more than the things that went right.
+This post documents building an organization-level shared GitHub Actions platform for a large e-commerce platform running around 20 microservices across multiple teams.
+It covers the architecture decisions, security governance model, adoption strategy, and the concrete metrics that resulted: build times dropping from ~45 minutes to ~12 minutes, a 70% reduction in CI-related support tickets, and 85%+ adoption within six months.
+The 7 most costly mistakes are documented because those reveal more than the things that went right.

 Introduction